 Books that feature photographs from Route 66 are always enjoyable.
 As one who relies totally on my compact camera's automatic focus and exposure capabilities to get a viewable snapshot, I admire the artistic and technical skill of the photographers working the old road today.
 Many of these books focus on the photographs themselves and any storyline is secondary but there are some exceptions.
 My favorite photographic books are called Route 66 Lost and Found by photographer Russ Olsen.
 His angle is to begin with an old postcard or an historic photograph of a particular Route 66 building, business, main street, or intersection, as a "then" image and he pairs it with one of his fine contemporary photographs taken from the same location as a "now" image.
 If the "then" photograph is a black and white image Russ pairs it with his own black and white "now" photograph.
 If the "then" photograph is a color postcard Russ pairs it with his own color "now" photograph.
 Russ always includes a locating map and a short essay that complements the photographic presentation.
 He has two books published now and has just completed a third book which he refers to as "the ultimate collection."
 You can buy his books at the usual places or purchase an autographed copy from the author here.

-There have been several guidebooks to Route 66 published in the past twenty-five years and they have all added value at their time of publication.
+There have been several guidebooks to Route 66 published in the past twenty-five years and they have all added value at the time of their publication.
 One persistent problem was that the sights and businesses that existed one year on the old road could be gone the next.
 Tom Snyder's Route 66 Traveler's Guide and Roadside Companion was a pioneering book when it was first published in 1990.
 A later version is also available.
 That paperback book is not particularly detailed but it does includes re-printed vintage AAA state maps and text that can get the traveler from Chicago to Los Angeles.
 The book perhaps is a bit too high-leveled and I missed some turns and some locations when I used it way back then.
 I consider it more of an armchair read nowadays that you can enjoy in your home.

 Bob Moore and Patrick Grauwels published A Guidebook to the Mother Road in 1994 which established a standard for a useful mile-by-mile guidebook.
 It was written for east-to-west travel which was troublesome for me half the time when I traveled in the other direction but I used my copy for years and a number of trips.
 A later version co-authored by Mr. Moore was subsequently published.

 Clearly the best overall guide book for most Route 66 travelers today is Jerry McClanahan's The EZ66 Guide for Travelers.
 This guide book was originally published by the National Historic Route 66 Federation in 2005.
 A second edition was published in 2008 that incorporated the updates known at that time.
 In February 2013 a 3rd Edition was published that included the changes of the previous five years and some improvements in instructions.
 And in October 2015 a new 4th Edition has been published which has all the changes and updates known and sixteen more pages.
 I think that the first and second edition guides are too old to comfortably use anymore.
-A third edition plus the on-line updates (see two paragraphs down) may be acceptable but in general unless you are given a third edition for free or for a few dollars, don't buy an older edition.
+A third edition plus the on-line updates (see two paragraphs down) may be acceptable but in general unless you are given a third edition for free, don't buy an older edition.
 The newest 4th Edition is the version that you will want to buy now.
 (Some people are selling their old guides on internet auction sites.
 If you can not verify that the seller is offering the 4th Edition, you can bet that it is an older edition.)

 The layout of the book makes the instructions easy to follow in either a westerly or easterly direction.
 The book uses a robust spiral binding that allows it to be opened and laid flat to any page that you want.
-As a skilled artist, Jerry has clear and accurate maps and sketches provided in the guide book for every place that you may need them along Route 66.
+As a skilled artist, Jerry provides clear and accurate maps and sketches for every place that you may need them along Route 66.
 And as an experienced writer (Jerry and fellow 66 expert Jim Ross wrote many detailed articles on the history of various Route 66 aligments in Route 66 Magazine back in the 1990s), Jerry's text is helpful, friendly and encouraging too.
 You can buy Jerry's book from Amazon, many retail outlets or directly from the Federation here.

 More importantly Jerry is committed to keeping The EZ66 Guide for Travelers updated.
 Here's how it works.
-You can access Jerry's Route 66 web site and then click on EZ66 Updates and you'll be taken to a web page where you can print out the updates known to that time.
+You can access Jerry's Route 66 website and then click on EZ66 Updates and you'll be taken to a web page where you can print out the updates known to that time.
 Just tuck those printed updates into your book or pencil in the changes and hit the road.
 It works for me!
 Thanks to the internet and Jerry's work this ongoing support is a major benefit that guide books in the past did not have.
 They were published once and accurate for that time only and there was no convenient means to refresh them as businesses, conditions, and reference points along the highway changed.

 Another good book that is a helpful companion to Jerry's EZ66 Guide is The Route 66 Adventure Handbook by Drew Knowles.
 An updated Fifth Edition published in 2017 is available.
 This book does not have Jerry's detailed directions and street maps but it does offer photographs and more recommendations on what to see in certain towns and at some sights along the way.
 This is a paperback book with a conventional tight binding so bring a bookmark if you use it on the road.
 Although organized for east-to-west travel, this book can easily be used in either direction.

 And finally one more guide book that is really an interesting historical read today and I still enjoy it very much.
 The very first guide book was simply called A Guide Book to Highway 66 and was written and self-published by Jack Rittenhouse in 1946.
 Mr. Rittenhouse foresaw the increasing migration and travel in the post-War years along US Highway 66 and wrote his booklet to address those needs.
-Of course, what existed back then infrequently exists today but surprisingly there are a number of old motor courts and buildings cited by Mr. Rittenhouse seventy years ago that still do exist.
+Of course, what existed back then infrequently exists today but surprisingly there are a number of old motor courts and buildings cited by Mr. Rittenhouse over seventy years ago that still do exist.
 The University of New Mexico Press publishes "A Facsimile of the 1946 First Edition".
 It is in print today in the same form factor (it's small: about 4½" by 6") with the same rough printing quality and illustrations as Mr. Rittenhouse's original book.